nsxiv/nsxiv-extra/CUSTOMIZATION.md

 ### Using weak attributes

-This is a more convoluted approach, but if you wish to follow this then the steps are:
+This is a more convoluted approach and requires compiler which support weak attribute, but if you wish to follow this then the steps are:

 1. If you have a config.h rename it to config.c.
 You can and should remove any options you don't want to explicitly override